 • Zulbex 20 mg

-Antibiotics, antibacterial agents With infection, detection of Helicobacter pylori.
+Antibiotics, antibacterial agents In case of infection, Helicobacter pylori is detected.

 2 times a day, 7-10 days.